Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 • Be in the child's best interests, not the school's convenience

-A reduced timetable that has run for months without progress toward full-time, without proper review, and without LA engagement is unlikely to be lawful — particularly for an EHCP child.
+A reduced timetable that has run for months without progress toward full-time, without proper review, and without local authority engagement is unlikely to be lawful — particularly for an EHCP child.

 How to respond when school proposes a reduced timetable